iGEM TIES (Teams IntEraction Study)

 Learn more…

-We use large datasets of scientific publications to understand the universal patterns underlying the growth and decline of scientific fields and describe the research trajectories of researchers in the knowledge space.
+We use large datasets of scientific publications to understand the patterns underlying the growth and decline of scientific fields and describe the research trajectories of researchers in the knowledge space.

 Learn more…